 Using Prepdeck and then Net-trol will negate the need to sand your deck and cleanse the pores in readiness for the application of a penetrative coating such as Textrol Oil.

 This depends on both the user preference and the application.
-In certain cases it will be very beneficial to have the timber pre-stained; this will save time and ensure that the wood is coated effectively.
+In certain cases, it will be very beneficial to have the timber pre-stained as it will save time and ensure that the wood is coated effectively.
 There is a word of caution however as many of the products in the market that are used for pre-staining are micro-film building coatings which are not ideally suited to decking.
 Owatrol can offer Industrial coatings and have arrangements in place for the spraying of these as well.
-Our range offer penetrative coatings so far more suited to decking applications.
+Our range offers penetrative coatings so far more suited to decking applications.

-The range of products that can be applied to timber is vast and ever increasing.
-Penetrative coatings such as those from Owatrol, Osmo and other professional products are certainly becoming ever popular.
-Purely because they provide a much easier maintenance process than film forming products.
+The range of products that can be applied to timber is vast and ever-increasing.
+Penetrative coatings such as those from Owatrol, Osmo and other professional products are certainly becoming ever popular as they provide a much easier maintenance process than film forming products.

 Owatrol solutions are manufactured from the highest quality raw materials and are the Professional’s choice for wood care today.
-Companies such as Decking Décor and Exterior Decking are solely recommending the use of Owatrol solutions; this is virtue of the quality that they provide.
+Companies such as Decking Décor are solely recommending the use of Owatrol solutions and this is a virtue of the quality that they provide.

-The overriding statement therefore is that whilst you may be inclined to apply lower costing solutions than the likes of Owatrol, Osmo and other higher end solutions, this will probably not be cost effective in the medium to long term.
-Delivering the right solution from the outset will deliver the best results.
-For the Professional looking to develop their reputation and ensure repeat business in the future; it’s the best way to guarantee this.
+The overriding statement, therefore, is that whilst you may be inclined to apply lower costing solutions than the likes of Owatrol, Osmo and other higher-end solutions, this will probably not be cost-effective in the medium to long term.
+Delivering the right solution from the outset will deliver the best results and for the Professionals looking to develop their reputation and ensure repeat business in the future, it is the best way to guarantee this.

 This page was printed in Spring 2013 Timber and ecoConstruction Magazine on page 18.
-Whilst this page is 7 years old, the information is still current…
+Whilst this page is 5 years old, the information is still current…